United States Bankruptcy Court

-After the applicable objection period has passed, the underlying motion and an electronic version of the proposed order in Word or WordPerfect format should be submitted to Chambers prior to the scheduled date and time for presentment.
-The cover must contain a representation that (i) the movant sought relief by notice of presentment and (ii) the objection period has passed and no objections were filed.
+After the applicable objection period has passed, with no timely filed objection, the underlying motion, the certificate of service, and an electronic version of the proposed order in Word or WordPerfect format should be emailed to Chambers.
+The cover note must contain a representation that (i) the movant sought relief by notice of presentment and (ii) the objection period has passed and no objections were filed.

 Orders submitted by mail should contain a hard copy of the order, accompanied by a CD Rom or flash drive containing an electronic copy of the order in Word or WordPerfect format.

-Proposed orders submitted to the Court by by email should be accompanied by a cover note and contain the following information:
+Proposed orders submitted to the Court should be accompanied by a cover note and contain the following information: